-In accordance with Company's By-laws and the Regulations for Companies in the Kingdom of Saudi Arabia, the Company is required to transfer 10% of its net profit each year to the statutory reserve until such reserve reaches 30% of its share capital.
-This reserve is not available for distributions to the shareholders.
-However, the statutory reserve can be used in mitigating the Company's losses or for increasing its capital, where elected by the shareholders.
-Accordingly, the Company have transferred 10% of the net profit for the year.
+In accordance with Company's By-laws, the Company is required to transfer 10% of its net profit each year to the statutory reserve until such reserve reaches 30% of its share capital.
+Accordingly, the Company has transferred 10% of the net profit for the year to the statutory reserve.